-Lump-sum payment.
-You can purchase prior service by paying for the service in full with a personal check, funds from another retirement plan to VRS using a trustee-to-trustee transfer or a pre-tax rollover of funds from another retirement account.
-VRS members who are active participants in the Commonwealth of Virginia 457 Deferred Compensation Plan have the option of using employee contribution funds from their COV 457 plan for payment.
+- Lump-sum payment.
+You can purchase prior service by paying for the service in full with a personal check, funds from another retirement plan to VRS using a trustee-to-trustee transfer or a pre-tax rollover of funds from another retirement account. - Purchase Payment Agreements - o After-tax payroll-deduction agreement.
+You may purchase prior service through an after-tax payroll-deduction agreement during any period of active employment.
+The agreement may be made for a minimum of six months (unless there are fewer than six months of prior service eligible for purchase) to a maximum of 12 months in duration.
+Payments will be deducted from your paycheck.